Guyver1wales/Get-LatestWindowsPatchingDate/README.md

 A sub folder called REPORTS will be created.

 The script outputs two csv files, one for all servers and one for servers where the system file date is older than 90 days.
-You can modify this second folder to suite your needs of what you want to define as 'out of date' servers.
+You can modify this second file to suite your needs of what you want to define as 'out of date' servers.

 # Notes and Observations
 Windows Server DOES NOT log Defender defintion updates to Setup Event Log nor to Get-Hotfix.